influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.x/introduction/_index.md

 Javascript, and takes a functional approach to data exploration and processing.

-The following example illustrates pulling data from a bucket (similar to an InfluxQL database) for the last five minutes, filtering that data by the `cpu` measurement and the `cpu=cpu-usage` tag, windowing the data in 1 minute intervals, and calculating the average of each window:
+The following example illustrates pulling data from a bucket (similar to an InfluxQL database) for the last five minutes, filtering that data by the `cpu` measurement and the `cpu=cpu-total` tag, windowing the data in 1 minute intervals, and calculating the average of each window:

 ```js